aprilkrg/django_code_along/PLAN.md

 ## Create the route

 A route's purpose is to connect an HTTP request to it's corresponding code.
 In contrast to Express, Django's routing matches the URL of the request and ignores the HTTP verb.
-Django defines it's routes in the "urls.py" file, but since this is in the main project, and it's a Django best practice for each app it's own routes, and include that app in the "urls.py".
+Django defines it's routes in the "urls.py" file, but since this is in the main project, and it's a Django best practice for each app to control it's own routes, and include that app in the "urls.py".

 Create a file for "main_app"'s urls:
 ```bash
 touch main_app/urls.py
 ```

-Import the include keyword, and add the path to main_app urls in "show_collector_project/urls.py":
+Import the include keyword from `django.urls`, and add the path to main_app urls in "show_collector_project/urls.py":

 ![Url Patterns](./images/urlpatterns.png)
 This will mount any routes created in "main_app".